Novicetheaf/Honda-Motorcycle-Ecommerce-Project/README.md

     - Go to the '**Heroku Dashboard**' and look for **Settings**.
     - Then click the option to **Reveal Config Vars**.
     - Enter in the variable names and their values

-        - Name: **YourSitesURIName** value: Database url here
-        - Name: **IP**  value: 0.0.0.0
-        - Name: **Port** value: 5000
+        SECRET_KEY = 'x'
+        STRIPE_PUBLISHABLE = 'x'
+        STRIPE_SECRET = 'x'
+        AWS_ACCESS_KEY_ID = 'x'
+        AWS_SECRET_ACCESS_KEY = 'x'
+        DATABASE_URL = 'x'

+- If you want to use AWS to host your static folder like I have, you will need to create a bucket in aws's s3 and edit the variables in settings.py.

+*Note in order to push the static files to your s3 bucket, you must run this command: python3 manage.py collectstatic

+- In order to update the database with the models created from this project, you will need to run the following commands to update the postgresql database:

+ python3 manage.py makemigrations
+ python3 manage.py migrate

-In order to run the site locally, you can use the clone this site by using the following link in your terminal: `git clone https://github.com/Novicetheaf/data-centric-dev-kawasaki-reviews.git` To remove any connections with Github repository use the following in your terminal: `git remote rm origin`.
+In order to run the site locally, you can use the clone this site by using the following link in your terminal: `git clone https://github.com/Novicetheaf/Honda-Motorcycle-Ecommerce-Project.git` To remove any connections with Github repository use the following in your terminal: `git remote rm origin`.

 If you need anymore help in cloning this repo, then go to GitHub Help [page](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).